MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### What languages are voice commands and speech recognition available for?

-For HoloLens, voice commands and speech recognition are available only in English.
+For Remote Assist on HoloLens, voice commands and speech recognition are available only in English.

-For HoloLens 2, voice commands and speech recognition are available for the following languages:
+For Remote Assist on HoloLens 2, voice commands and speech recognition are available for the following languages:

 -	English (US)
 -	English (Canada)